-Students are required to enroll in courses by using the web registration system (CPReg).
+Students are required to enroll in courses through their Student Center.
 The courses selected should meet the requirements specified for each student's major course of study.

 Credit for coursework completed is given only when the student is properly registered.
-A student is not properly registered until fee requirements have been met and enrollment in classes through the CPReg system has been confirmed.
+A student is not properly registered until fee requirements have been met and enrollment in classes has been confirmed in their Student Center.
 Students are strongly advised to print copies of their schedule for their records.
 Individuals are not permitted to attend courses unless they are officially registered as regular students, as approved extension students, or as enrolled auditors (see Audit).

 Information concerning registration for classes is available at http://registrar.calpoly.edu/content/registration/index.
 Information concerning payment of fees is available at http://fees.calpoly.edu/.

 State funding is allocated to the University based on student enrollment each term.
 Any attendance/participation in classes where the student is not officially enrolled during the term of participation (and where appropriate registration fees have not been paid) is against campus policy.
 This includes enrollment in Internship courses and acceptance of a position through the Cooperative Education program.
 All registration should be completed by the end of the Add Period, the 8th day of instruction for each term.